 The sensitivity, selectivity and specificity of liquid chromatography-tandem mass spectrometry (LC-MS/MS) enables you to detect, verify and quantify semi-volatile polar organic chemical contaminants in soil so you can meet regulatory requirements.

-Soil contamination is caused by industrial waste discharge, sewage discharge, agrichemical application, oil and fuel dumping, and leaching of waste from landfills, among other sources.
-Waste ultimately threatens the environment, plant and animal health, our food supply, general public health, and safe and sustainable farming.
-Common soil contaminants can range from persistent organic pollutants (POPs), pharmaceuticals and personal health care products (PPCPs), and petroleum-based and polyaromatic hydrocarbons (PAHs), as well as lead and other heavy metals.
+Soil contamination can be caused by industrial waste discharge, sewage discharge, agrichemical applications, oil and fuel dumping and leaching of waste from landfills, among other sources.
+Common soil contaminants can range from pesticides, persistent organic pollutants (POPs), pharmaceuticals and personal care products (PPCPs) and petroleum-based and polyaromatic hydrocarbons (PAHs).
+These contaminants ultimately threaten the environment, plant and animal health, our food supply, general public health and safe and sustainable farming.

-It is not only important to test for and monitor soil contaminants, but evaluating the exposure of humans, plants and animals to contaminants and mitigating exposure important for the long term.
+For these reasons, it is important to test for and monitor soil contaminants to properly evaluate the exposure of humans, plants and animals.

-LC coupled with mass spectrometry (LC/MS/MS) offers a many advantages for trace-level analysis of medium-polar, polar, and ionic compounds in soil samples.
-Applications of LC/MS/MS for soil testing include:
+Liquid chromatography-tandem mass spectrometry (LC-MS/MS) offers many advantages for trace-level analysis of medium-polar, polar and ionic compounds in soil samples.
+Using LC-MS/MS for soil testing helps enable:

-Identification and quantitation of 1,000s of compounds down to the ng/L level
+- The identification and quantification of thousands of soil contaminant compounds down to the ng/L level

-Robustness and selectivity for analysis of complex soil, biota and biosolid matrices
+- Robustness and selectivity for the analysis of complex soil, biota and biosolid matrices

 - A reduction in the need for compound derivatization